divatripathi04/document_scanner_ocr_/README.md

 # Document Scanner & OCR Text Extractor

-A Computer Vision project that converts document images into clean scanned documents and extracts text using OCR.
+A Computer Vision project designed to turn document photographs into properly aligned scanned images and extract their text using OCR.

-**Author:** Mohit Poonia
+*Author:* Diva Tripathi
-**Registration No.:** 24BAI10966
+*Registration No.:* 24BAI10692
-**Course:** Computer Vision
+*Course:* Computer Vision

 ## Features

-- Detects documents from images using OpenCV.
+- Detects documents in images using OpenCV.
-- Corrects perspective and enhances the scanned document.
+- Performs perspective correction and image enhancement.
 - Extracts text using EasyOCR.
-- Filters OCR results using confidence scores.
+- Uses confidence scores to filter OCR results.
-- Exports results as PNG, TXT, JSON and PDF.
+- Saves results in PNG, TXT, JSON, and PDF formats.
-- Supports single-image and batch processing.
+- Supports both single-image and batch processing.

 ## Technologies